Fulbeck: Toponymy

 The place-name 'Fulbeck' is mentioned in an 11th-century document as "Fulebec".
 It derives from Old Norse fúll or Old Danish full "dirty", "stinking" (cognate of Old English fūl > English foul) and bekkr "stream".

-Homonymy with Fuhlbek (Germany, Schleswig-Holstein) and Foulbec (France, Upper Normandy, Folebec 1066). and three stream-names in the three départements of Orne, Calvados and Manche (Lower Normandy).
+Homonymy exists with Fuhlbek (Germany, Schleswig-Holstein) and Foulbec (France, Upper Normandy, Folebec 1066), and three stream-names in the three départements of Orne, Calvados and Manche (Lower Normandy).

 Fulbeck represents the Scandinavian version of the English place-names (and stream-names) Fulbrook.

 History

 Fulbeck Grade I listed Anglican church is dedicated to St Nicholas.
 Originating from the 10th century, there were further additions and changes up to the 18th.
 The church, which was restored in 1888, retains a variety of styles from Norman to Perpendicular, and a Transitional-Norman font.
 The tower has eight crocketed pinnacles, and within the church are many monuments to the Fane family of Fulbeck Hall.

 In 1885 Kelly's Directory recorded that the chief crops grown in the area were wheat, barley, seeds and turnips, and that the village had both a Wesleyan and a Primitive Methodist chapel, and an ancient cross.
 The base and shaft are all that remains of the 14th-century cross.

 The village public house is the Hare and Hounds, a Grade II listed building originating from the 17th century.

 In 1986 the former airfield of RAF Fulbeck was considered by the United Kingdom government body, NIREX, as one possible site for an underground deep storage facility for the country's nuclear waste.
 Geological investigations took place but plans for the facility were abandoned in 1987.
-The RAF station was used from October 1944 until the end of the war by two Lancaster squadrons, one of which was 189 Squadron.
+The RAF station was used from October 1944 until the end of the war by two Lancaster squadrons, one of which was No 189 Squadron RAF.